Varun487/MiniJavaScriptCompiler/README.md

 	- Boolean operations on variables
 	- Increment and decrement variables
 	- For loop computation
+	- While loop computation
 	- Recognising errors and suggesting fix
 	- Evaluate complex math expressions?
-	- Objects?
-	- Dot notation?
-	- Functions?
 - BUGS
 	- Multiline comments not working
 	- if a file ends with unterminated comments, return error
 	- Fix Inline comment after a statement
 	- Evaluate special charaters in a string
 	- Produce error if string not terminated properly or partially terminated
+	- Not able to recognise if variable is redeclared
+	- Not able to recognise if variable is undeclared